jessicarubinwilliams/firebase-practice-api-2/README.md

+## Tutorials Used:

-This project was created primarily by following the very helpful YouTube tutorial [Build a Serverless API with Firebase cloud functions, TypeScript and Firestore](https://youtu.be/T8SZv6h2WbY).
+This project was originally created by more or less following the YouTube tutorial [Build a Serverless API with Firebase cloud functions, TypeScript and Firestore](https://youtu.be/T8SZv6h2WbY).
 There is also a related [written tutorial](https://blog.logrocket.com/rest-api-firebase-cloud-functions-typescript-firestore/) and [GitHub repo](https://github.com/ebenezerdon/journal-rest-api).

+It was then further developed by following the YouTube tutorial [How to build a REST API with Node js & Express](https://youtu.be/pKd0Rpw7O48)

 ## Stretch Goals: